 Many of us have 401(k)s through our employers.
-When you’re first eligible to begin contributing to your 401(k), you’re asked to pick funds.
+When you’re first eligible to begin contributing to your 401(k), you must pick funds.
 For most, this is a bewildering decision.
-Employees are often presented with a list of funds they’ve never heard of, using terms they aren’t familiar with, but nonetheless they’re expected to somehow figure out which ones are the best choices.
+Employees often see a list of unfamiliar funds with confusing terms.

-If they’re lucky, their benefits program will give them access to a financial advisor to help them choose, but often they find themselves on their own.
-If that describes you, read on for some helpful tips to choose the funds that best fit your unique situation.
+If they’re lucky, their benefits program includes a financial advisor.
+But often, they’re left to figure it out alone.
+If that describes you, read on for some helpful tips to on how to choose 401k investments that best fit your unique situation.

 Research

-Investors with a good understanding of their personal finance and investments will often read Morningstar to see how their 401(k) options have performed in the past and to make sure the funds are well-rated.
+Investors who understand personal finance and investments will often read Morningstar.
+They check past 401(k) performance and look for well-rated funds.
 That’s not a bad start, but there are some pitfalls to watch out for.

-Down at the bottom of this blog post is a disclaimer that says “past performance is no guarantee of future results,” and that isn’t just there because some lawyers insisted on it.
-Relying solely on the historical performance of a particular asset and assuming it will continue to perform well in the future can be dangerous.
+At the bottom of this blog post is a disclaimer that says, “past performance is no guarantee of future result.”
+That’s not just legal filler; it’s there for a reason.
+Relying solely an asset’s past performance and expecting it to continue can be risky.

 However, recently we saw long-term bond values drop alongside the market!
-Fast forward to earlier this year, and an entire bank collapsed because it had too much invested in bonds that were suddenly hard to sell at a profit.
-People still saying that bonds are completely safe are basing their assertion on historical truths that are no longer relevant.
+Earlier this year, an entire bank collapsed because it had too much invested in bonds that were suddenly hard to sell at a profit.
+People still saying that bonds are completely safe base their assertion on irrelevant historical truths.

-Traditionally “safe” investments are not as safe as you might think right now, but you wouldn’t know it simply by looking at past performance.
+Traditionally “safe” investments are not as safe as you might think right now.
+You wouldn’t know it simply by looking at past performance.

 Understand Your Risk Tolerance

-My clients would tell you I’m fond of saying that, for a little over a decade, even a blind chicken could have made money in the stock market.
-We had unprecedented growth in almost all areas, which meant that people who knew absolutely nothing about investing had a decent chance of making money in the market.
+My clients would tell you I’m fond of saying that, for a little over a decade, even a blind chicken could make money in the stock market.
+We had unprecedented growth across the board.
+Even people who knew absolutely nothing about investing had a decent chance of making money in the market.

-When the market is experiencing an upward trend for so long, people often begin to think they’re a lot more risk-tolerant than they really are.
-They start investing more heavily under the assumption that investing is easy and they will grow their wealth faster if they invest more.
-However, they forget that risk means… Risk!
+When the market experiences an upward trend for so long, people think they’re a lot more risk-tolerant than they really are.
+They start investing more heavily assuming investing is easy and they will grow their wealth faster if they invest more.
+However, they forget that risk means… risk!

-When the market then becomes volatile as it did during and after the pandemic, they suddenly discover all that risk they took on feels very uncomfortable.
+When the market turns volatile, like during and after the pandemic, they suddenly discover that risk feels very uncomfortable.
 They want to eliminate the risk, which often means selling their positions.
-The trouble is that this panic-inspired selling often means they sell assets at a lower price than they originally bought them.
+The trouble is panic-inspired selling often leads to selling assets for than they originally bought them.

 We call that “locking in your losses.”
-Once you sell an asset at a loss, you’re no longer able to recover what you lost should the market begin to climb again.
-Locking in losses often happens when inexperienced investors make emotional decisions out of panic, and that panic comes about because they aren’t nearly as risk-tolerant as they thought they were!
+Once you sell an asset at a loss, you can’t recover what you lost should the market begin to climb again.
+Inexperienced investors often lock in losses by making emotional, panic-driven decisions.
+That panic happens because they weren’t as risk-tolerant as they thought!

 In short, think very carefully about how much risk you can tolerate.
 Doing so could save you from harming your financial position through unwise investment decisions should volatility strike.